glynawe/Vanilla/kete.md

 # Kete  [Draft]

-Kete is an imperative systems programming language in the Algol family.
+Kete is an imperative systems programming language.
 Kete has a module system with *functors*, a feature taken from OCaml.
 Functors are modules that take other modules as arguments.
 They are a single, simple mechanism that can provide features like abstract data types, generic types, traits, dependency injection and module extension.

+## The design space

+Kete's syntax resembles C++, Java and Rust.
+Its module system is similar to that OCaml.
+Its core type system is close to that of Oberon 07.
+It can be used for the same tasks as C, but is more "safe" by default.

-**A quick comparison to C.**
+### A quick comparison to C.

 - There is a true module system for defining abstract data types.
+- There is garbage colloect by defualt.
 - There is no macro system, but constants and constant expressions are part of the language.
-- Pointers cannot point to arbitrary locations, just to allocated records.
 - Pointers are not used to implement arrays.
 Arrays are a type.
 - Array argument lengths are always known.
 - Arrays can be copied by assignment and can be returned from functions.